gabrielealbertini/gabrielealbertini.github.io/research.md

 ## Fracture ##

-### What happens when a crack get trapped by an obstacle?
+### What happens when a crack gets trapped by an obstacle?

 ![3D printed sample with applied forces](2020_3d_printed_fracture/method_FIG1a.png)